duonghominhhuy/duonghominhhuy.github.io/_posts/2019-01-18-becoming-an-ios-developer.markdown

 - programming
 category: blog
 author: huyduong
-description: "Getting started to become an iOS developer"
+description: Getting started to become an iOS developer
 ---

 ### Introduction

-This is a brief tutorial showing you some minimum requirements you should achieve to become iOS Developer.
+This is a brief introduction showing you some minimum requirements you should preapre to become an iOS Developer.

 ---